 27% of consumers said they abandoned an online purchase while shopping during COVID-19 because their order would not be delivered quickly enough.
 Fast shipping is about instant gratification, and every business that sells online needs to provide online order fulfillment that is also an instant gratification service.

-37% of retailers had same day delivery in early 2021, and 30% planned to add such a service by the end of the year.
+35% of retailers had same day delivery by the end of 2021 – but another 64% plan to add this service within the next three years.
+Even thirty-minute delivery is a mid-term goal, with more than 4 in 5 retailers planning to reach this delivery model as well.
 Fast delivery is quickly becoming a strategic necessity for every company that wants to grab – or even hold on to – online market share.